KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.14.0
+- New bugfix : PartListTooltipIconSpin (investigation efforts by @StoneBlue)
+- New bugfix : AsteroidSpawnerUniqueFlightId
+- New QoL patch : DisableNewGameIntro
+- Updated Harmony to v2.2.1

 ##### 1.13.2
 - RoboticsDrift : fixed a rotation offset being wrongly applied to child parts of translation servos following the fix for issue #35 released in KSPCF 1.12.2 (see [report 1](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-18-112-kspcommunityfixes-bugfixes-and-qol-tweaks/&do=findComment&comment=4132262), [report 2](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/13#issuecomment-1126797719))